-ABOUT THE PROGRAMME This week-long programme for sixth formers is a way to get experience discussing economic ideas and concepts beyond the exam curriculum.
+ABOUT THE PROGRAMME This 4-day programme for sixth formers is your chance to gain experience discussing economic ideas and concepts beyond the exam curriculum.
 The week will include lectures, discussions, and debates with expert economists.
-Participants will hear from people in academia and politics about career opportunities, and at the end of the week the interns will debate on current affairs.
+Participants will hear from people in academia and politics about career opportunities, and at the end of the week the interns will deliver a 1-minute elevator pitch for a Think Tank of their choice.

 AIMED AT: A-Level / IB students